paraswaykole/slashbase/README.md

 # About

-Slashbase is a modern database IDE for your dev/data workflows.
+Slashbase is open-source modern database IDE for your dev/data workflows.
 Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts.
 Supports MySQL, PostgreSQL and MongoDB.

 It is in beta (v0.8), help us make it better by sending your feedback and reach a stable (v1.0) version.
 > Star 🌟 & watch 👀 the repository to get updates.